DATA PROCESSING AGREEMENT – JULY 2023

 Static code analysis: Security reviews of code stored in data importer’s source code repositories is performed, checking for coding best practices and identifiable software flaws.

-Penetration testing: Data importer maintains relationships with industry recognized penetration testing service providers for four annual penetration tests.
+Penetration testing: Data importer maintains relationships with industry recognized penetration testing service providers for an annual penetration test.
 The intent of the penetration tests is to identify and resolve foreseeable attack vectors and potential abuse scenarios.

 iii) Limitations of Privilege & Authorization Requirements